 I am DEWANDA WISE

-Originally from Baltimore, Maryland, I am of Sierra Leonean, British, and Algonquin Native American heritage.
-I come from a family of working class folks, many of whom own their own small businesses because "Wise" looks great in print.
+Originally from Baltimore, Maryland, I come from a family of working class folks, many of whom own their own small businesses because "Wise" looks pretty great in print.

 After high school, I attended New York University's Tisch School of the Arts, training primarily at The Atlantic Theatre Company Acting School.
 Apparently a mega nerd and/or degree hoarder, I graduated with honors with a dual degree in Drama and Urban Social and Cultural Analysis with a minor in Community-based Theater and Performance.
 I'm also a Tisch scholar award recipient, an Atlantic Achievement in Studio Award recipient, and the BFA Representative of my graduating class of NYU's Tisch School of the Arts.

 For levity, I love reading good books and cats.
 Particularly, my own cat, Rascal.
 Thanks for visiting!

 KNUCKLEHEAD SUPPORTING DIR: BEN BOWMAN

 PARIAH (SHORT) SUPPORTING DIR: DEE REES

 SMOKING/NON-SMOKING SUPPORTING DIR: ALYSSA RALLO BENNETT

 AFRICAN BOOTY SCRATCHER (SHORT) LEAD DIR: NIKYATU JUSU